katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

   functionality.

 * The ``nxos_vrf_af`` module has removed the ``safi`` parameter.
-This parameter was deprecated in Ansible 2.4 and has had no impact on the module since then.
+This parameter was deprecated in Assible 2.4 and has had no impact on the module since then.